casper-network/docs-archive/theory/abstract-consensus.rst

 When a message :math:`m` arrived:

   1. Formal validation of :math:`m` is performed.
-  2. If :math:`m.justifications` are already present in the local representation of jdag then:
+  2. If :math:`textit{m.justifications}` are already present in the local representation of j-dag then:

      - semantic validation of :math:`m` is performed
-     - :math:`m` is added to the jdag
+     - :math:`m` is added to the j-dag

      otherwise:

-     - :math:`m` is added to the messages buffer, where it waits until all justifications it references are present in the jdag
+     - :math:`m` is added to the messages buffer, where it waits until all justifications it references are present in the j-dag

 On every message added to the local j-dag:

-  1. Messages buffer is checked for messages that have now all justifications present in the jdag and so can be removed from the buffer.
+  1. Messages buffer is checked for messages that have now all justifications present in the j-dag and so can be removed from the buffer.
-  2. Finality detector analyzes local jdag to check if the consensus has already been reached.
+  2. Finality detector analyzes local j-dag to check if the consensus has already been reached.

 **Publishing loop**